 - Butterfat contains lecithin, a substance that assists in the proper assimilation and metabolism of cholesterol and other fat constituents.

 - Butterfat also contains a number of antioxidants that protect against the free radical damage that weakens your arteries.

 - It contains all of the fat-soluble vitamins: vitamin A, vitamin E, vitamin K, and vitamin D.

 - Butterfat is also a very rich source of selenium, a vital antioxidant.
 It contains more per gram than herring or wheat germ.
 Many of the saturated fats in butter have strong anti-cancer properties.

-- Butterfat contains glycospingolipids, a special category of fatty acids that protect against gastro-intestinal infection, especially in the very young and the elderly.
+- Butterfat contains glycosphingolipids, a special category of fatty acids that protect against gastro-intestinal infection, especially in the very young and the elderly.

-- Butterfat is a good source of iodine, in highly absorbable form.
-Butterfat consumption prevents goiter in mountainous areas where seafood is not available.
-In addition, the vitamin A in butter is essential for the proper functioning of the thyroid gland.
+- Butterfat is a good source of iodine, in a highly absorbable form.
+Butterfat consumption prevents goiter in mountainous areas where the seafood is not available.
+In addition, vitamin A in butter is essential for the proper functioning of the thyroid gland.

-- Butterfat ensures optimal growth of children by providing iodine, selenium and vitamins A and D.
+- Butterfat ensures the optimal growth of children by providing iodine, selenium, and vitamins A and D.

 In the butter vs margarine debate, butter is the obvious winner.